nilsiker/godot-wild-jam-77/README.md

-# Nevergreen
+# Woodblight

 ![line coverage](badges/line_coverage.svg) ![branch coverage](badges/branch_coverage.svg)

-Nevergreen is a game about a forest gnome.
+Woodblight is a game about a forest gnome.

 With an axe.